 The manufacturability and recyclability of batteries are thus key cross-cutting areas that will develop through close collaboration between those addressing themes I and II.
 From the outset, new knowledge and ideas about how to manufacture and recycle batteries will inform the materials discovery and development processes.

-The manufacturing of future battery technologies is addressed in this roadmap from the standpoint of the fourth industrial revolution, i.e., Industry 4.0 and digitalisation.
-The power of modelling and the use of AI should be exploited to deliver “digital twins” for both innovative cell designs, avoiding or substantially minimising classical trial-and-error approaches, and manufacturing methodologies.
+The manufacturing of future battery technologies is addressed in this roadmap from the standpoint of the fourth industrial revolution, i.e., Industry 4.0, and digitalisation.
+The power of modelling and the use of AI should be exploited to deliver “digital twins” of both innovative cell designs avoiding or substantially minimising classical trial-and-error approaches and manufacturing methodologies.

 With these two research areas, Theme III will ensure that all research approaches will consider the feasibility of scaling up new materials and battery cells as well as the possibility of recycling and reusing battery components at low cost and using climate-neutral approaches.